 Establishing Your Credentials in Emergency Management

-Earning your AEM or CEM certification is a significant professional achievement, demonstrating your expertise, leadership, and dedication to the field of emergency management.
+Earning your Associate Emergency Manager (AEM) or Certified Emergency Manager (CEM) certification is a significant professional achievement, demonstrating your expertise, leadership, and dedication to the field of emergency management.

 This page provides a detailed breakdown of the training, education, experience, and professional contribution requirements needed to qualify for certification.
 Review the criteria carefully to ensure you meet all necessary qualifications before submitting your application.